xuelx1/LearnQC/README.md

  6. Deustch-Jozsa algorithm.
 Judge if a function is const or balanced.
  7. Simon algorithm.
 Given a function, find a string s st. f(x) = f(y), iff x = (y xor s) or x = y.
  8. exp2oracle.
 Given a boolean expression, convert it to a quantum circuit.
+ 9. phase_estimation.
+Estimate the phase of a given function.

 ### envs: